Pot Noodle

-Pot Noodle is a brand of instant noodle snack foods from United Kingdom, available in a selection of flavours and varieties.
+Pot Noodle is a brand of instant noodle snack foods from the United Kingdom, available in a selection of flavours and varieties.
 This dehydrated food consists of noodles, assorted dried vegetables and flavouring powder.
 It is prepared by adding boiling water, which rapidly softens the noodles and dissolves the powdered sauce.

 The product is packaged in a plastic pot, from which the prepared noodles can be eaten.
 Many pots contain a sachet of sauce, such as soy sauce.

+Certain flavours of Pot Noodle have "King" variants, which are large versions of the same flavour.

 History

-Instant noodles were originally invented in 1958 by Momofuku Ando, and Cup Noodles developed by his company Nissin Foods in 1971.
+Instant noodles were originally invented in 1958 by Momofuku Ando, and Cup Noodles developed by his company Nissin Food Products in 1971.

 Golden Wonder launched the Pot Noodle brand in the United Kingdom in 1977.
 In July 1995, Best Foods, which produces Hellmanns mayonnaise, paid then owner Dalgety plc $280 million for its Golden Wonder Pot Noodle instant hot snacks manufacturing business.

 Bestfoods, known as CPC international before 1997, was itself acquired by Unilever in June 2000.
 Unilever kept the Pot Noodle brand and its sole production factory, after it sold the rest of the Golden Wonder business in January 2006 to Tayto.
+In the same year, Unilever relaunched the brand, introduced three new varieties and reduced salt levels by 50 per cent.
 Golden Wonder later established another line of pot noodles called The Nation's Noodle (renamed Noodle Pot in 2016) in direct competition with their former brand.

 Production

 Pot Noodles are manufactured in Croespenmaen, near Crumlin, Caerphilly, Wales, which became the topic of an advertising campaign of 2006, showing fictitious Pot Noodle mines in Wales.
 The factory typically produces 175 million pots annually.

 Around 2006, Pot Noodle's recipe was changed to make the product healthier.
 This mostly involved cutting down on the amount of salt in the product.
 A "GTi" variant, prepared in a microwave instead of adding boiling water, was introduced at the end of the 2000s and was the first Pot Noodle to contain real meat.
-In 2007, the brand changed their logo.
+In 2007, 2014, and 2023, the brand changed their logo.

 Pot Noodle has often given promotional gifts away, including a 'horn' and a 'spinning fork.'
 During the 2008 Edinburgh Festival Fringe, Unilever sponsored a musical directed by David Sant, and created by advertising agency Mother, set in a Pot Noodle factory.

+As part of a sustainability commitment by Pot Noodle's parent company, Unilever, half of the Pot Noodle range and roughly 80% of the most popular flavours will switch to paper pots rather than plastic pots.

 Flavours

 Currently produced flavours

-As of 27 May 2022, flavours of pot noodle currently produced are: